AntondeGroot/Flashbook/README.md

   3) print the notes you took as a A4 pdf

 I created these two GUIs to ease the arduous task of reading (physics) study books, make notes of important formulas and then to study them.
 Flashbook requires that you convert a PDF to jpg files and put them in the corresponding `%localappdata%/Flashbook/books` folder.
-This folder can be opened in the app.
+This folder can be opened in the menubar of the program.

 You can take notes by simply selecting an area with your mouse, a rectangle will be drawn, you can do this multiple times and they will be combined to a single question or answer card.
 In addition to this you can type an additional question or answer in a textbox that will be combined with the selected areas.
 In this textbox you can include regular text but also LaTeX code, e.g. `$\partial\beta$` to show `∂β`.
 In addition you can also add LaTeX macros so that you can almost ask any (mathematical) question.
 # NB